ibadji/Legal-NER/README.md

 * Download the code from Github or Clone the repository on your computer.
 * The main.Java class can be run directly with the present information.
 The test is run on an EU court case found in resources/input, in English with the Type "rule".
 Three types exist for Spanish: Nicknames, rule and other.
 In order to run the individual components such as CoreNLP in the NER folder, the main method needs to be changed similarly to the previous point.
-* The output should resemble the ones seen on Fig.19 and Fig. 20.
+* The output should resemble the ones seen on Fig.19 and Fig. 20 (can be found in the pdf "TFM-InesBadji").

 * Note: The Libraries used are heavy it might thus take time to load them as well as to run the code.
 Up to 4 minutes depending on the text length on a Toshiba Portege Z30 core i7, 8.00GB.